 ~ 14 ounces canned whole tomatoes (you can substitute diced tomatoes or tomato puree)

 note: “Salt to taste” is a tricky cooking instruction, but here it’s the only one possible.
 If you use canned beans and salted tomato products, you may not need to add any salt at all.
 If you’re using low-sodium canned foods or home-cooked beans and fresh tomatoes, you may be surprised how much salt it takes to sharpen the flavors.

 In a large soup pot over medium-low heat, heat butter and oil (and a sprinkling of kosher salt, if desired).
 Add onions, herbs, and spices, and tomato paste, tossing well to coat, and cook until the onions start to soften and the tomato paste becomes fragrant.
 Add sherry and red wine and cook until liquid is reduced by half.

-Add about pint of water, turn heat to low, half-cover the soup pot, and simmer until thickened, stirring occasionally.
+Add a scant pint of water, turn heat to low, half-cover the soup pot, and simmer until thickened, stirring occasionally.
 (If you’re standing in the kitchen to stir frequently and make sure it doesn’t scorch on the bottom, you can keep the heat medium-low and have your soup ready sooner.
 Otherwise, turn it to the lowest possible heat.)

 When the soup has thickened nicely, it’s time to puree, if you so desire.
 First be sure to fish out the bay leaf.

 Here’s a secret to save your immersion blender: before you immerse it in a tomato-ey pot, lightly coat the business end and the shaft with cooking spray.
 Instead of staining the tool with the familiar slick orange of tomato residue, the soup and the oily spray will wash off easily.